Satish Alekar

-Satish Vasant Alekar (born 30 January 1949) is a Marathi playwright, actor, and theatre director.
-A founder member of the Theatre Academy of Pune, and most known for his plays Mahanirvan (1974), Mahapoor (1975), Atirekee (1990), Pidhijat (2003), Mickey ani Memsahib (1973), and Begum Barve (1979), all of which he also directed for the Academy.
-Ek Divas Mathakade (2012) and Thakishi Samvad (2024) these two recent plays were directed by Nipun Dharmadhikari and Anupam Barve respectively.
-Along with Mahesh Elkunchwar and Vijay Tendulkar, he is considered among the most influential and progressive playwrights in modern Marathi and Indian theatre.
+Satish Vasant Alekar (born 30 January 1949) is an Indian Marathi playwright, actor, theatre director and professor.
+A founder member of the Theatre Academy, Pune, he is best known for his plays Mickey ani Memsahib (1973), Mahanirvan (1974), Mahapoor (1975), Begum Barve (1979), Atirekee (1990), Pidhijat (2003), Ek Divas Mathakade (2012), and Thakishi Samvad (2024).
+Along with Mahesh Elkunchwar and Vijay Tendulkar, he is considered among the most influential and progressive playwrights in modern Marathi theatre and Indian theatre.

-He has also remained the head of Centre for Performing Arts, University of Pune (1996–2009), which he founded, after forgoing the Directorship of NSD and previously remained an adjunct professor at various universities in US, at the Duke University, Durhum, NC (1994), Performance Studies, Tisch School of the Arts, New York University as a Fulbright Scholar (2003), and Dept. Theatre and Film Studies, University of Georgia, Athens, GA (2005).
+He founded and headed the Centre for Performing Arts at the University of Pune from 1996 to 2009 after declining the directorship of the National School of Drama.
+He has also served as an adjunct professor at Duke University (1994); the Tisch School of the Arts, New York University, as a Fulbright Scholar (2003), and the Department of Theatre and Film Studies at the University of Georgia.

-He was awarded the Sangeet Natak Akademi Award in Playwriting (Marathi) in 1994, by Sangeet Natak Akademi, India's National Academy of Music, Dance and Drama.
-He received the Padma Shri award in January 2012.

-After his retirement Satish Alekar was nominated by Savitribai Phule Pune University as Distinguished Professor on the campus from 2013 to September 2022.
-He is still on the visiting faculty of the SPPune University and the National School of Drama in Delhi.
+Alekar received the Sangeet Natak Akademi Award for Playwriting (Marathi) in 1994 from the Sangeet Natak Akademi, India's National Academy of Music, Dance and Drama.
+He was awarded the Padma Shri in 2012.
+Following his retirement, he served as Distinguished Professor at Savitribai Phule Pune University from 2013 to September 2022 and continues as a visiting faculty member at the university and the National School of Drama in Delhi.
+He has also appeared in Marathi and Hindi films, including Ventilator (2016).

-Recently he is also known for his screen acting in Marathi and Hindi feature films.
-He is seen in the character roles of films like Ventilator (2016).

 Early life and education

 Alekar was born in Delhi, India.
 He but grew up in Pune, Maharashtra in a Marathi Brahmin family.
-He attended the Marathi medium school New English School, Ramanbag which was established by Lokmanya Bal Gangadhar Tilak.
-After high school, he attended Fergusson College for his undergraduate Bsc degree in sciences.
-He received his master's degree in biochemistry from University of Pune in 1972.
+He attended the Marathi-medium school New English School, Ramanbag, which was established by Lokmanya Bal Gangadhar Tilak.
+After high school, he attended Fergusson College for his undergraduate BSc degree in sciences.
+He received his master's degree in biochemistry from the University of Pune in 1972.